 Polylite PLA lasted slightly longer than previous test subjects.
 It only broke after the third bend.

-Test number 4.
-Impact test
+Test #4: Impact test

+And the last test was devoted to checking the impact strength.
 Polymaker says PolyMax PLA should have roughly the same toughness as ABS.

 Since we do not have specialized equipment for measuring this mechanical characteristic, we had to improvise.
 We dropped the sledgehammer on the printed models (100% coverage).
 It is difficult to call this test absolutely objective, but we still managed to obtain comparative data.

 Printed models of different plastics used in this test were originally planned for the flexion test.
-But bending them proved to be extremely difficult, so they came in handy in this testing.
+But bending them proved to be extremely difficult.
+So, they came in handy in this testing.

 Esun PLA (yellow) was the first to go under the sledgehammer.

 From the blow, a rather strong dent was formed.
-The plastic at the impact site collapsed, and even crumbled a little.
+The plastic at the impact site collapsed and even crumbled a little.

 Of course, this test is approximate.
 But it is obvious that in terms of impact resistance, PolyMax PLA is indeed significantly better than conventional PLA and is very similar to ABS.
 We believe that the impact strength declared by the manufacturer can be considered confirmed.

-We also tested the proprietary Jam-free technology, which protects against thermal plugs, PolyMax PLA also successfully passed it.
+We also tested the proprietary Jam-free technology, which protects against thermal plugs.
+PolyMax PLA also successfully passed it.